Thanks for stopping by!

-Our two daughters like to leave doll shoes and accessories on the floor that I step on in my bare feet.
-Karly and Kenzie can sing “Let it Go” from Frozen in their sleep.
-I love when the girls sit on my lap in the evenings when our family watches The Dick Van Dyke Show on Netflix.
+Our two daughters, Karly and Kenzie, leave doll accessories on the floor that I step on in my bare feet.
+I love when the girls snuggle up to me in the recliner in the evenings when our family watches The Andy Griffith Show on Netflix.

 Sometimes I write here.
 Sometimes I write books.
 Sometimes I write grants for a non-profit organization.
 Sometimes I write about being a “cancer mom” on a hospital blog.
 Sometimes I write my name on my kids’ school folders.
 Sometimes I write Bible study material, blogs for my church’s Women’s Ministry, and contribute to devotionals for athletes.
 It’s really a mixed bag.
 I try to keep it organized, but sometimes it’s tricky to find my keys.